Jefferson Park

 Pit toilet at trailhead: Yes

-Trail allows: Dogs, horses, camping
+Trail allows: Dogs (see danger note below), horses, camping

 Description:

 Jefferson Park is one of the most popular and sought after summer destinations for hikers and backpackers from all over the Pacific Northwest, and for good reason.
-There are multiple ways to enter Jefferson Park, either from the Whitewater Creek Trail, the South Breitenbush Trail, or from farther south on the Pacific Crest Trail via Woodpecker Ridge, all of which were badly burned in the 2020 Lionshead fire, but somehow Jefferson Park was left unscorched.
-Because Jefferson Park is so popular, only 30 day use permits and 8 overnight Limited Entry Permits are issued per day from the Whitewater Trailhead, which helps limit the number of people who enter this beautiful area.
+There are multiple ways to enter Jefferson Park, either from the Whitewater Trail, the South Breitenbush Trail, or from farther south on the Pacific Crest Trail via Woodpecker Ridge, all of which were badly burned in the 2020 Lionshead fire, but somehow Jefferson Park was left pretty much unscathed.
+Because Jefferson Park is so popular, only 33 day use permits and 8 overnight Limited Entry Permits are issued per day from the Whitewater Trailhead, which helps limit the number of people who enter this beautiful area.
 Consider yourself very lucky if you are able to snag one of these permits, because the season to get up to these lakes is short (only about 3.5 months).
 Because of its popularity, you will see rangers here checking permits and making sure that campers are adhering to the Leave No Trace Principles.

 In 2017 the Whitewater Fire was started by lightning and it devastated this area, as it burned a total of about 14,463 acres.
 The Whitewater Trail was closed for 2 years and reopened in August 2019.
 Unfortunately in September 2020 the Lionshead Fire ripped through this area, burning 204,469 acres of pristine forest and wilderness, closing Jefferson Park once again for a few years.
+This trail reopened in spring 2025 revealing the devastation damage.

 |

-To see the amazing lakes at Jefferson Park, you will go northbound (left) onto the Pacific Crest Trail.
-0.4 miles after the junction you will cross Whitewater Creek on a cute little bridge.
-This creek is almost milky white with glacial silt, which is how it got its name.
-After the creek crossing it is only another 0.5 miles to a trail junction, where a trail heading off to the left leads to the south end of Scout and Bays Lakes and the campsites that are there.
+After the Whitewater Creek crossing, continue 0.3 miles until you come to a junction with the Pacific Crest Trail.
+To see the amazing lakes at Jefferson Park, you will go northbound (left) on the Pacific Crest Trail.
+0.4 miles after the junction, you will cross Whitewater Creek again, but this crossing has a bridge.
+The creek is almost milky white with glacial silt, which is probably how it got its name.
+After the creek crossing it is only another 0.5 miles to a trail junction, where a trail heading off to the left leads to the south end of Scout and Bays Lakes and the many campsites that are there.

 |